The Ultimate Chicken Enchilada Casserole Recipe

 - Salad: A simple mixed green salad is always a good idea to balance out a hearty main dish.
 Choose a light and refreshing dressing, such as a citrus vinaigrette or a honey-lime dressing, to complement the flavors of the casserole.

 - Corn: Grilled or boiled corn on the cob is a classic summer side dish that will add some sweetness and texture to your meal.
-You can also serve with classic corn pudding!
+You can also serve with classic creamed corn casserole!

 - Margaritas: What’s a Mexican-inspired meal without a refreshing margarita?
 Whip up a batch of frozen mango margaritas or mocktails to enjoy with your meal and celebrate the flavors of Mexico.